Your NHS Health Check results and action plan

 Your physical activity score

 As part of your NHS Health Check, your physical activity level will be measured and you will be given a score that is calculated using an internationally validated tool.

-There is good evidence that taking part in moderate, or vigorous, physical activity every day can reduce your risk of over 20 different health conditions, from diabetes to dementia, as well as improve the management and reduce the risk of complications of many common conditions such as high blood pressure.
+There is good evidence that taking part in moderate or vigorous physical activity every day can reduce your risk of more than 20 health conditions, from diabetes to dementia.
+It can also improve the management and reduce the risk of complications of many common conditions such as high blood pressure.

 If you are interested in increasing the amount of physical activity you do, you will be offered help and support to gradually increase your activity.

 Your diabetes risk assessment

 Your health professional will take your blood pressure and BMI test results into account to assess whether you're at an increased risk of developing diabetes.

 You may be invited for another test to check that you do not have diabetes if: